leofang/FDTD/README.md

 ![](doc/g2_k0a_0.5pi_on.gif) ![](doc/g2_k0a_0.5pi_off_-1Gamma.gif)

 ## Parallelization
+As mentioned, multiple solvers can co-exist if compiled with and linked to OpenMP (default) or pthreads.
+The number of threads can be specified using the parameter `Nth` (note that for the OpenMP case, the environmental variable `OMP_NUM_THREADS` is purposely ignored).
+OpenMP is also used to parallelize loops in various places other than the solver.
+To turn off the OpenMP support entirely, remove all the flags `-fopenmp` from `Makefile` or use `make CFLAGS=-U_OPENMP`.
+To turn on the pthreads solver, use `make CFLAGS=-D__FDTD_PTHREAD_SUPPORT__`.
+Combination between the the two possibilities is allowed.

-As mentioned, multiple solvers can co-exist if compiled with and linked to pthreads.
-The number of threads can be specified using the parameter `Nth`.
-The key idea is that the delay PDE permits a "cyclic lag" relation among the solvers; that is, solver #2 must be lagged behined #1 by one temporal step and at least `nx` spatial steps, and similarly #3 is lagged behind #2, #4 behind #3, etc. Finally, this relation is "wrapped around", so #1 will be lagged behind #Nth if it's done the job.
+For the OpenMP implementation, we parallelize the calculation on a given wavefront, see the description of "wavefront approach" in the [documentation](doc/FDTD_JORS_style.pdf); for the pthreads implementation, we use the "swarm approach" instead: the delay PDE permits a "cyclic lag" relation among the solvers; that is, solver #2 must be lagged behined #1 by one temporal step and at least `nx` spatial steps, and similarly #3 is lagged behind #2, #4 behind #3, etc. Finally, this relation is "wrapped around", so #1 will be lagged behind #Nth if it's done the job.
 See the schematic animation below, which assumes all solvers are synchronized at every step (they are actually not because it'd be rather inefficient), and the [documentation](doc/FDTD_JORS_style.pdf).
 ![](doc/FDTD_marching_pthread.gif)

 ## License